Skip to main content

 • Research

-This research project will gather evidence to better understand, enable and support public access to woodlands in England.
+Research project to gather evidence to better understand, enable and support public access to woodlands in England.
 There are currently evidence gaps in meeting the aims of the England Tree Action Plan and the forthcoming Woodland Access Implementation Plan.
 This research will contribute directly to the delivery and implementation of the plans.